-The local elections have been held in Southampton on 3 May 2018.
+The local elections will be held in Southampton on 2 May 2019.

-To view the results of the local elections, please see the declarations of result.
+To view the results of previous local elections, please see the declarations of result

 The City of Southampton has a Council of 48 Members or Councillors who make decisions on matters affecting the city.
 The city is divided into 16 wards and each ward is represented by 3 Councillors who are appointed for a term of 4 years.